pragmagic/NimPlatformerGame/README.md

 # NimPlatformerGame

-This repo contains [PlatformerGame](https://docs.unrealengine.com/latest/INT/Resources/SampleGames/PlatformerGame/) sample with its main module implemented with Nim.
+This repo contains [PlatformerGame](https://docs.unrealengine.com/latest/INT/Resources/SampleGames/PlatformerGame/) sample with its main game module implemented with Nim.

 This project can be used as a reference to see how certain features from UE4 map to Nim code.